-For details, see Chapter 15, "Developing Authentication".
+For details, see Chapter 22, "Developing Authentication".

-13.2.2 The User and Role API
+18.2.2 The User and Role API

-The user and role API framework allows applications to access identity information (users and roles) in a uniform and portable manner regardless of the particular underlying identity repository.
-The underlying identity store could be an LDAP directory server such as Oracle Internet Directory, or could be a database, flat file, or some other custom repository.
+The user and role API framework allows applications to access identity information (users and roles) in a uniform and portable manner regardless of the particular underlying identity repository, since the type of the underlying identity store is transparent to the caller.